top of page

 Next step: keep beneficiaries informed and confirm what documents matter for workplace

 About accidental death insurance online: here's what matters and what to double-check.
-Here's what to know before you rely on it.
 Online accidental death insurance is designed to be straightforward.
 Instead of scheduling a meeting or phone call, you can review benefit amounts, premiums and key product details from your laptop or phone.
 Most portals guide you through the same basic steps: generate a quote, complete an application, and authorize payment.
+The convenience of an online purchase does not reduce the importance of reading what you are buying.
+Because the process moves quickly, there is a risk of completing an application without fully reviewing the definitions, exclusions and beneficiary designation fields.
+Taking an extra ten minutes to read the policy summary before submitting payment is time well spent and can prevent misunderstandings about what the coverage actually provides.

 Frequently Asked Questions